Information for training providers

 For prospective disability sector workers, CareCareers, a not-for-profit initiative, has information for people thinking about entering disability, aged care and community services fields, including a career quiz.

 Workers in the disability sector must also meet regulatory requirements.
-Refer to the criminal history screening section in the Quality assurance and safeguards working arrangements for transition to the NDIS in Queensland.
+NDIS quality and safeguard requirements apply to any organisation or person delivering services under the NDIS, and these are regulated by the NDIS Commission.
 In Queensland, workers currently require a Blue Card (working with children and young people) and/or a Yellow Card (working with adults with disability).
 It is recommended that, as a training provider, you confirm prospective students can meet regulatory requirements at the pre-enrolment stage.

 NDIS Training and Skills Support Strategy